 See Related: Best Traditional Cafes and Brasseries in Paris

-To get to Sacre-Coeur, you take the Paris metro including the line 2 metro, and alight at Anvers and then walk the rest of the way, you could also take a bus if you don’t feel like walking (buses 30,31,80, and 85).
+To get to Sacre-Coeur, you take the Paris metro including the line 2 metro, alight at Anvers, and then walk the rest of the way, you could also take the vernacular or a bus if you don’t feel like walking (buses 30,31,80, and 85).

 See Related: Best Paris Night Tours